wbthomason/wbthomason.github.io/about.md

 # News

+- My paper with Ross Knepper, ["A Unified Sampling-Based Approach to Integrated Task and Motion Planning"](/papers/isrr2019_unifiedtamp.pdf) was accepted to ISRR 2019 (July 2019)
 - I passed my A Exam, presenting on "An Efficient, Flexible Sampling-Based Approach to Integrated Task and Motion Planning".
 I'm now a PhD candidate.
 (June 2019)
 - My workshop paper with Ross Knepper, "A Flexible Sampling-Based Approach to Task and Motion